ex0-tekk/Legend-of-SkyrimVR/README.md

 ---

-LoSVR has been manually sorted from top to bottom & using loot WILL destroy the correct plugin order, if you add more mods, you will NEED to know where to place those new plugins and loose files, you will also need to incorporate them into the many custom made patches (if this is needed), additionally, I WILL NOT provide support with changing ANY aspect of this modlist.
-LoSVR support is EXCLUSIVE to the modlist provided, that being said, _If_ you mess up the plugins order somehow, you can simply click the circular icon on the Mod Organizer window to restore the original plugin order based on the most recent date.
+**LoSVR has been manually sorted from top to bottom & using loot WILL destroy the correct plugin order**.

+- Want to **add more mods?** then **you will NEED to know where to place those new plugins and loose files.**
+- You will also need to **incorporate your new mods into the many custom made patches if this is needed after checking xEdit for plugin conflicts**, additionally, **I WILL NOT be providing support with changing ANY aspect of this modlist so please do not ask.**

+- **LoSVR support is EXCLUSIVE to the modlist provided**, that being said, **_If_** you mess up the plugins order somehow, you can **simply click the circular icon on the Mod Organizer window to restore the original plugin order based on the most recent date as shown below.**

 ![No LOOT Sorting](https://user-images.githubusercontent.com/78007822/160706286-4ae45da6-198f-4c68-9544-f1c14688a421.png)